How to exchange money in Buenos Aires

 Selling your dollars

-the original one and a focotocopy.
+In Argentina, Buenos Aires included, for exchange money, as in banks as in exchange houses, they will ask you the passport, the original one and a focotocopy.
 As your private tour guide in Buenos Aires, I strongly recommend you to do your banking operation close to the hotel in order to return back and leave there the passport.
 The schedule of the exchange offices is from 10 am till 6 pm, always from Monday to Friday.
 Usually houses that open on weekend do not pay the better rate.

 safe money exchange in buenos aires by private guide in buenos aires

 At the Airport, you can exchange at a fair rate in the rate of the official price at BANCO de la NACION, there are branches in each terminal.
 There are another banks at the airport, also with blue branding, so my Friends, again, I'm suggesting to go to the official Bank, the BANCO DE LA NACION.
 You can see here the logo of one I'm suggesting.
-There are also Atm's for use, but assume they could be lack of currency and they charge a fee of around usd 4 per extraction.
+There are also

 On Weekends there are a couple of places where you can exchange, but they will not bring you always the best rate, but they are whole the weekend open.